tony-aw/tinycodet/README.md

 remotes::install_github("https://github.com/tony-aw/tinyoperators")
 ```

-You can attach the package (thus exposing its functions to your current
+You can attach the package - thus exposing its functions to your
-namespace), using:
+namespace - using:

 ``` r
 library(tinyoperators)